ox365-org/.github/profile/README.md

-OX365 provides secure IT services to the financial services sector.
+OX365 provides secure IT services specializing in the financial services sector.